 Universal Credit explained

 Universal Credit is rolling out in Hackney.
-It replaces the following benefits with a single monthly award:
+It replaces the following benefits which are known as legacy benefits:

 • jobseekers allowance (income-based JSA)